 Scheduling: SoftLinx’s opportunistic scheduling features find the most efficient way to perform complex protocols, running different stages of the process simultaneously, and deploying individual robots differently depending on the current state of the system.
 Any instrument can be run independently to support one-off experiments, while the software circumvents its unavailability to accomplish as much as possible in the meantime.

 Predictive: SoftLinx’s predictive scheduler provides a graphical display of plate movement timing for each device in the workcell.
 SoftLinx assists in method optimization and uses the integrated robotics to always move plates to the next available instrument in the workcell, within the rules of the method.
-Most instrumentation can be run in “simulate” mode, so users can build and edit protocols without requiring any equipment to be available.
+Most instrumentation can be run in “simulate” mode, so users can build and edit protocols without actually requiring the equipment to be available.

 SoftLinx is designed to let anyone who can make a flowchart develop a SoftLinx protocol.
 SoftLinx uses a drag-and-drop flowchart approach to define every movement of every microplate and every instrument action during the protocol.